A Place Rich In History

 The ever-growing Hardin County seat of Savannah overflows with rich history, commerce, and exciting events to explore and discover year-round.
 First established by James Rudd in 1821, Savannah was initially known as Rudd’s Ferry for James’s ferry service.
 Due to increasing trade on the Tennessee River, Rudd’s Ferry was renamed Savannah and became the county seat in 1830, the same year James Rudd built the historic Cherry Mansion on the banks of the river.
 The Cherry Mansion was used as the headquarters of General U.S. Grant during the Civil War and stands to this day as part of Savannah’s Historic District, a self-guided tour of 42 unique buildings in the downtown area.

 Savannah is home to a wide selection of restaurants, offering up a diverse choice of dining options, as well as shopping centers packed with stores and boutiques to satisfy every need.
 Spend a day at one of Savannah’s three parks including the riverfront Wayne Jerrolds Park, the Savannah City Park, and the Tennessee Street Park, packed with two playgrounds, a walking trail, splash pads, beautiful gardens, and more!
 If you’re looking for something fun and exciting for the whole family, stop by in September for the exciting Hardin County Fair, offering thrilling rides, games, and nightly events at the Hardin County Fairgrounds.
-Cultural and educational sites like the Savannah Veterans Park, Tennessee River Museum, Jackson State Community College satellite campus, and the Savannah Public Library provide opportunities for learning and reflection year-round.
+Cultural and educational sites like the Savannah Veterans Park, Tennessee River Museum, Jackson State Community College satellite campus, and the Hardin County Library provide opportunities for learning and reflection year-round.
 Savannah is also a Tennessee Main Street and has an airport.
 In spring of 2022, we’re expecting a new Sports Complex for the community to enjoy.